Little-Podi/AiATrack/README.md

 ## Contact

 If you have any questions or concerns, feel free to open issues or directly contact me through the ways on my GitHub homepage.
-Suggestions and collaborations are also highly welcomed!
+Suggestions and collaborations are also highly welcome!